nathanenglehart/nathanenglehart/README.md

 ## About Me
 - 🌱 I'm currently learning about: probabalistic modeling and machine learning
-- 📝 I'm very interested in: GNU + Linux
+- 📝 I'm very interested in: GNU + Linux and Free Software
 - 😄 Pronouns: he/him/his

 <!--